Mathemodica/ModelicaPowerSystemBook/README.md

 - 2021-07-21 V0.5.2 : Improved Bibliography style and minor formatting issue
 - 2021-09-14 V1.0.3 : New Chapter History of System Modeling, A section on commercial libraries to be reported by library owners, Open Questions section for most of the chapters, biography of authors
 - 2021-10-03 V1.0.5 : Additional open questions, references are at the end of each chapter, actual issues in the preface
+- 2021-10-12 V1.0.7 : Improved formulation for Ch.
+5 for Modelica beginners

 ### Contact Us